Ahmed-Mahdy/NearByVenues/README.md

 # NearByVenues
-  This application requires a valid foursquare token in order to function properly
+- This application requires a valid foursquare token in order to function properly
+- please update the token in FoursquareEndpoint -> headers -> token